kumar2net/my-eleventy-site/src/posts/2020-07-20-the-one-liners-i-like.md

 categories: ["uncategorized"]
 ---

+![The One Liners I Like]

-![] (/assets/images/the-one-liners-i-like-69c4cf9a. jpg) - Be the change you want to see
+ - Be the change you want to see
 - Connect the dots
 - This too shall pass
 - Let things flow